whichdigital/tree_delta/README.md

 created or attached.
 Any sibling to the right of the node should have its position incremented by one.

+- The delta assumes that positions for siblings are updated when a node is deleted or detached.
+Any sibling to the right of the node should have its position decremented by one.

 ## Contribution

 If you'd like to contribute, please open an issue or submit a pull request.